 4) Curate products like a mini-formulary

-One of the biggest operational mistakes is offering too many options.
+A big operational mistake: offering too many options.
 People either choose randomly or default to the loudest label.
-A better approach is to curate a short list of vetted products and spell out why they’re recommended.
+Better: curate a short list of vetted products and explain why each is there.

 Practical guardrails often include: